 •Formerly F*ck Yeah FPS•

 A Tumblr blog dedicated to the video games I like and the other shit I find enjoyable...
-Like cheesy action movies and Star Wars.
+Like cheesy action movies, Godzilla, Star Wars and stuff

 DOOM 3 SOURCE CODE READY FOR DOWNLOAD

 For all those inspiring indie game developers out there the Doom 3 Source Code is now available for download.